High-Rate-SHM-Working-Group/Dataset-11-rectangular-electronic-SMD-assembly-under-repeated-5-kg-impacts/README.md

 # Dataset-11-rectangular-electronic-assembly-under-repeated-5-kg-impacts
-A dataset for a rectangular PCB under consistant impact-to-failure testing.
+A dataset for a rectangular PCB under consistent impact-to-failure testing.

 ## Licensing and Citation